ManishhKapal/College-Attendance-System/README.md

 ### Features

-* Create, edit, and delete notes.
+* Create, edit, and delete Notes.
 * View notes in a user-friendly list.
 * Secure storage of notes in Firebase Firestore.
 * (Optional) Implement functionalities like: